top of page

 Empowers Communities

-Engaging Health Volunteers in TB activities empowers communities to take ownership of early detection, treatment, and prevention, advocating for healthier and more sustainable practices to combat tuberculosis.
+Engaging Health Volunteers in TB awareness empowers communities to take ownership of early detection, treatment, and prevention, advocating for healthier and more sustainable practices to combat tuberculosis (TB).

 India will become TB-free, and it is the duty of every citizen to contribute towards this goal.